Andrew Johnston (golfer)

+Early life and amateur career

 Johnston, who is of partial Jamaican descent, was born in London in 1989 to a working-class family.
 His father worked as a bus driver and his mother as a school dinner lady.

 He started playing golf at the age of four with his father and siblings in a local chip and putt course, and later joined the North Middlesex Golf Club, which is still his home club today.
 At 14, he was in The Middlesex Junior Squad, and became a scratch player at 16.